 Retail sales of tangible items in California are generally subject to sales tax.

 Examples include furniture, giftware, toys, antiques and clothing.
-Some labor service and associated costs are subject to sales tax if they are involved in the creation or manufacturing of new personal property.
+Some labor services and associated costs are subject to sales tax if they are involved in the creation or manufacturing of new tangible personal property.

 Some items are exempt from sales and use tax, including:

 - Sales of certain food products for human consumption (many groceries)